Knowledge base

 Has this FAQ been helpful?

-This guide details the priority actions to take if you do not see any difference between your website after a change you have made to it, and its previous version.
-These tips are also valid if you encounter issues while using the Infomaniak product interface.
+This guide details the steps to take if you don't see any difference on your website after making a change, compared to its version before the change.
+These tips are also relevant if you encounter issues while using the Infomaniak product interface.

-• During your browsing, a web browser saves the data consulted in a reserved space, in order to avoid requesting the data already consulted from the server again, to save time and resources.
+- While you browse, a web browser saves the data you view in a dedicated space.
+This is done to avoid repeatedly requesting the same data from the server, saving time and resources.

-• Your cache may contain a lot of data and sometimes the browser gets confused.
-Sites may then display incorrectly or display an outdated version.
+- Your cache can contain a large amount of data, and sometimes the browser gets confused.
+As a result, websites may not display correctly or may display an outdated version.

-• Clearing the cache ensures that you have the very latest version of the page or folder consulted.
+- Clearing the cache ensures that you are viewing the latest version of the page or folder.

 … on Safari

-Choose your macOS version to view the corresponding Apple help.
+Choose your macOS version to view the corresponding Apple support.

 … on Firefox